Cell Phone Addiction: Signs, Symptoms, And Treatment

 Is Cell Phone Addiction Real?

-The existence of cell phone addiction is a topic that has been hotly debated by mental health and addiction experts.
+The concept of cell phone addiction remains widely debated among mental health and addiction professionals.

 Signs And Symptoms Of Smartphone Addiction